Director of undergraduate studies: Corey O'Hern, M203 ML, 432-4258; seas.yale.edu/departments/mechanical-engineering-and-materials-science

 B.A. degree program in Engineering Sciences (Mechanical) The program requires eight approved term courses in engineering (with only one course from MENG 471, 472, 473, or 474), beyond the prerequisites, including the senior project.
 Students should consult with the DUS at the beginning of their sophomore year.

 Credit/D/Fail No courses taken Credit/D/Fail may be counted toward the Mechanical Engineering major, including prerequisites.

 B.S. degree program in Engineering Sciences (Mechanical) Students satisfy the senior project requirement by completing MENG 404; MENG 471, 472, 473, or 474; or another upper-level design course (taken during the senior year) chosen in consultation with the DUS.
 Only one course from MENG 471–474 may be counted toward the requirements of the major.

 B.A. degree program in Engineering Sciences (Mechanical) Students satisfy the senior project requirement by completing MENG 471, 472, 473, or 474; or another upper-level design course (taken during their senior year) chosen in consultation with the DUS.
 Only one course from MENG 471–474 may be counted toward the requirements of the major.

 SUMMARY OF MAJOR REQUIREMENTS

 MECHANICAL ENGINEERING, B.S.

-Number of courses 19 term courses beyond prerequisites (incl senior req)
+Number of courses 20 term courses and 19.5 credits beyond prerequisites (including senior req)

 Substitution permitted With DUS approval